 Kenmare is committed to rehabilitating mined land as soon as available and the process of minerals sands mining lends itself to progressive rehabilitation.

-Part of the annual mine planning process includes setting an annual rehabilitation target and in 2020 land rehabilitation target is 170 Ha.
-In 2019, an area of 200 Ha was rehabilitated, compared to 159 Ha in 2018.
+Part of the annual mine planning process includes setting an annual rehabilitation targets.
+The 2020 rehabilitation area was largely aligned with our five-year rehabilitation plan and operational open area requirements.
+A total of 283 Ha was rehabilitated with topsoil, with the natural seed content contributing to the development of mixed trees and grassland rehabilitation.
 Planting of indigenous trees supplements the development of these areas.
-In 2019, 16 Ha was planted with 17,678 casuarina trees, a future commercial forestry crop, using community nurseries to supply saplings.
+A further 9 Ha was planted with 10,133 casuarina trees in 2020, a future commercial forestry crop, using community nurseries to supply saplings.
 26 Ha was also converted to wetland.